karare1/quiz-game/README.md

 - __Home Page__
 - The home page is the screen the end user is presented with on page load.
-- All four webpages have the same winter themed background image and colors with silver background for the website content.
+- All four webpages have the same winter themed background image and colours with silver background for the website content.
-  The aim is to create a wintery atmoshere for players and bring back some memories of exciting winter events and activites.
+  The aim is to create a wintery atmosphere for players and bring back some memories of exciting winter events and activities.
   - _Header_
-    - Header has the same color design as other pages to support intuitivness of the entire website and the name of the quiz to give
+    - Header has the same colour design as other pages to support intuitiveness of the entire website and the name of the quiz to give
       a visitor a hit what the quiz is about.
 This intuitive layout enhances the user experience and make the website easy to use.
   - _Body_
     - Body includes an encouraging message to challenge the visitor to click on the START button and play the game.